Can Large Language Models Address Open-Target Stance Detection?: Model Descriptions

 \paragraph{GPT-4o} is a decoder-only model in the GPT series with an optimized architecture designed to enhance efficiency and accuracy.
 It builds upon the foundations of GPT-4 \citep{achiam2023gpt}, incorporating improvements in training and fine-tuning for better performance across diverse language tasks.

+\paragraph{Gemini-1.5-Flash-8B} is a decoder-only model with 8 billion parameters, designed for efficiency and speed.
+Part of the Gemini series, it incorporates optimizations tailored for rapid inference without compromising performance on diverse tasks.

+\paragraph{Gemini-1.5-Pro} is an advanced decoder-only model in the Gemini series, featuring enhanced architectural modifications and fine-tuned parameters to handle complex multi-domain tasks.
+It is instruction-tuned and optimized for professional-grade applications.

-\paragraph{Llama-3-8B Instruct} is a decoder-only model in the LLaMA \citep{touvron2023llama} series with 8 billion parameters that follows the architectural principles of its predecessor, Llama-2 \citep{touvron2023llama}, but has been instruction-tuned to improve its performance on a variety of tasks.
+\paragraph{Llama-3-8B-Instruct} is a decoder-only model in the LLaMA \citep{touvron2023llama} series with 8 billion parameters that follows the architectural principles of its predecessor, Llama-2 \citep{touvron2023llama}, but has been instruction-tuned to improve its performance on a variety of tasks.

+\paragraph{Llama-3-70B-Instruct} is a decoder-only model in the LLaMA \citep{touvron2023llama} series with 70 billion parameters.
+Building on the architectural advancements of Llama-2 \citep{touvron2023llama}, it has been instruction-tuned to excel across a wide range of natural language processing tasks.

-\paragraph{Mistral 7B Instruct}\citep{jiang2023mistral} is a decoder-only model like Llama-2 \citep{touvron2023llama}, but with different architectural features like Grouped-Query Attention and Sliding Window Attention.
+\paragraph{Mistral-small}\citep{jiang2023mistral} is a decoder-only model like Llama-2 \citep{touvron2023llama}, but with different architectural features like Grouped-Query Attention and Sliding Window Attention.
 The Mistral model is 7 billion parameters and has been instruction tuned.

+\paragraph{Mistral-Large} is a decoder-only model in the Mistral family, incorporating advanced features like Grouped-Query Attention and Sliding Window Attention.
+With 13 billion parameters, it builds upon the success of Mistral-small \citep{jiang2023mistral} and has been instruction-tuned for improved task generalization.